mvanwinkleias/repo_layout_demo1/README.md

 # Footnotes

-[^commit_messages]: There are articles out there for how to write commit messages.
+<a name="commit_messages">Commit Messages</a>: There are articles out there for how to write commit messages.
 	Here is one example: https://chris.beams.io/posts/git-commit/